alvarosantamariagomez/sari/www/about.md

 # Known issues

 There is a finite number of simultaneous connections that can be run by the online server at Shinyapps.
 That number depends on the user load.
 For standard user loads (i.e., excluding noise analysis with spectral index, automatic discontinuity search, and large wavelet analysis), up to 24 parallel users can be sustained, possibly a few more than that.
-However, it is not very clear how many simultaneous connections from the same IP address the Shinyapps server allows; that limit may be set somewhere between 10 and 15.
+However, it is not very clear how many simultaneous connections the Shinyapps server allows from the same inbound IP address; that limit may be set somewhere between 10 and 15.
 If using SARI in a class with many people and connections start being refused, I suggest changing the outbound IP address (for instance, connecting through a smartphone hotspot) or using SARI from a local server (RStudio or Docker).
 Contact the [<a href="#author" target="_self">author</a>](#author) for further information.

 For the sake of simplicity of the model equation, SARI uses a common nonlinear LS function that most of the time converges in one iteration.
 On very rare occasions, the fit does not converge, even with very simplistic models that usually include a sinusoid.
 A *unable to fit the LS model.
 Change the model components* message is shown on the screen.
 To avoid this problem, changing slightly the reference epoch of one of the model parameters should be enough to reach convergence.
 Contact the [<a href="#author" target="_self">author</a>](#author) if you encounter this problem.